-1. Lead ongoing cluster work, advice and support from specialist, Welsh-speaking staff and links with regional / national bilingual resources to support schools in identifying ALN and providing ALP.

-- 2. Pool resources and establish national networks in order to ensure that Welshmedium ALP can be accessed, particularly where the number of learners requiring this provision is very low. - 3.
-Undertake detailed analysis of the causes that influence movement from Welsh-medium to English-medium in the primary sector. - 4.
-Ensure Welsh-medium provision is reviewed as part of a wider review of specialist provision in Swansea. - 5.
-Continue to offer training and support across both Welsh-medium and English-medium schools, e.g. ASD friendly schools. - 6.
-Identify opportunities for the development of Welsh-speaking specialist staff. - 7.
+- 2. Lead ongoing cluster work, advice and support from specialist, Welsh-speaking staff and links with regional / national bilingual resources to support schools in identifying ALN and providing ALP. - 3.
+Pool resources and establish national networks in order to ensure that Welshmedium ALP can be accessed, particularly where the number of learners requiring this provision is very low. - 4.
+Undertake detailed analysis of the causes that influence movement from Welsh-medium to English-medium in the primary sector (during the first 18 months of the Plan). - 5.
+Ensure Welsh-medium provision is reviewed as part of a wider review of specialist provision in Swansea. - 6.
+Continue to offer training and support across both Welsh-medium and English-medium schools, e.g. ASD friendly schools. - 7.
+Identify opportunities for the development of Welsh-speaking specialist staff by reviewing the language skills of the current ALN workforce and offer training opportunities. - 8.
 Explore opportunities to support Mudiad Ysgolion Meithrin and other non-maintained childcare providers.

-- 8. Continue to offer specialist provision for learners in the language of their choice, in accordance with the ALNET Act. - 9.
+- 9. Continue to offer specialist provision for learners in the language of their choice, in accordance with the ALNET Act. - 10.
 Develop a model of very early intervention, supporting learners to remain in Welsh-medium provision where appropriate.